NinaKWelch/ninas-neighborhood-map/README.md

 1. Clone or download the repository
 2. Run `npm install` to install dependencies
-3. Navigate to the root folder and run `npm start` to view teh app on your browser
+3. Navigate to the root folder and run `npm start` to view the app on your browser
 4. Live version can be found [here](https://ninakwelch.github.io/ninas-neighborhood-map)

 ## Built with